-Furthermore, there were 167 lawsuits filed by a number of shareholders against Mobily before the Committee for the Resolutions of Security Disputes (CRSD) and which are currently being adjudicated by the said committee.
-Mobily received final verdict on 87 of these cases in its favour whilst 20 decisions were appealed and the Appeals Committee of the CRSD redirected that the lower bench of the CRSD review such cases taking into account the role of Mobily as a Company and that of its management.
+Out of the 107 verdicts received by Mobily, 20 decisions were appealed and the Appeals Committee of the CRSD redirected that the lower bench of the CRSD review such cases taking into account the role of Mobily as a Company and that of its management.
 Mobily management and Directors are currently evaluating the implications of the appeal decisions arising from the 20 cases reviewed and believe that the likelihood of additional material liabilities arising from these lawsuits is not probable from the 87 cases finally determined so far.